truenas/documentation/content/SCALE/SCALETutorials/Network/SettingUpIPMI.md

 ![NetworkIPMIWidget](/images/SCALE/22.02/NetworkIPMIWidget.png "IPMI widget")

 ### IPMI Options

+Setting a strong password for IPMI is recommended.
+IPMI passwords must include at least one upper, lower case letter, one digit, one special character (punctuation i.e., ! # $ %, etc.) and be 8-16 characters in length.
+Be sure to document your password in a secure way!

 After saving the configuration, users can access the IPMI interface using a web browser and the IP address specified in **Network > IPMI**.
 The management interface prompts for login credentials.
 Refer to your IPMI device documentation to learn the default administrator account credentials.